tobilobasalawu/tobilobasalawu/README.md

 ### 🎯 Goals for 2025:
-- Secure an internship or apprenticeship 🏆
+- Secure an internship 🏆

 - Contribute to open-source projects 💻